FordMcLeod/GrundPy/README.md

 # Future directions:
 * Compare perfomance of Hayward's nim solvers to my Grundys game solver using the Sprague-Grundy theorem which states that there is an ismorphic mapping from a Grundy's Game game to a nimber (this extends to ANY impartial game under the normal play convention).
 * Make a faster solver that just maps to the corresponding Nim state and utilize the nim-sum

-## Credit to wikipedia for the game description and illustration sections.
+_Credit to wikipedia for the game descriptions and illustration sections. _